georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-Note that many global stores can be defined as providers in the `AppModule`, each managing its own subset of global state.
+Note that many global stores can be defined as providers in app's modules, each managing its own subset of global state.
 The codebase stays much more maintainable this way, since each store follows the principle of single responsibility.

 To use a global store in different parts of the app, the store needs to be defined as their dependency.
-This way Angular injects the same instance of a global store (defined as singleton provider in `AppModule`) into every component/ service depending on it.
+This way Angular injects the same instance of a global store (defined as singleton provider in `AppModule` or any other module) into every component/ service depending on it.

 {% highlight typescript linenos %}
 @Component({ ... })